 With the full version of the Rekordbox DJ software, you are certain when you're upgrading your controllers down the line, and with the great build quality, this is a solid option.
 This controller is for people who like to DJ with the full Rekordbox DJ software and don't focus on scratching but want a solid layout that looks like the gear they use in clubs.

 A wonderful beginner controller from Traktor.
 Something that really stands out is the build quality compared to the other 2 brands for this type of controller.
-I really think traktor has a really great overall build quality of all their products.
+I really think Traktor has a really great overall build quality of all their products.

-There are 4 preset effects you can use per deck with 2 seperate effects controllers.
+There are 4 preset effects you can use per deck with 2 separate effects controllers.
 The rest looks almost like the pioneers DDJ-400 layout and you will get familiar with it fast switching from this controller to DJ club gear.

 For djing on the go this controller can also be hooked up to the Traktor DJ software on iPads.
-For djing via a laptop this comes with the Traktor Pro 3 software.
+For djing, via a laptop, this comes with the Traktor Pro 3 software.

 If you're looking for an even better build controller with an amazing looping section and browse section as well running Traktor Pro 3 this is a great beginner controller for your starting out DJs.

 After the great success of the first Rane 12, they have released the mark version 2 of this piece of equipment.
-This is the right thing for DJs that want to have something that looks and feels like a vinyl player but don't want the needle, it's all digital.
+This is the right thing for DJs that want to have something that looks and feels like a vinyl player but doesn't want the needle, it's all digital.
 With all the new optimizations and for the same price it's simply a steal.

 Two steps up from the Traktor Control S2 and you get this great looking and feeling beast.
 Apart from all the extra bells and whistles (and RGB).
 The controller also has a lot more features than the other controller does.
 It has a larger tempo fader which is very nice to have when you're constantly changing BPM for more accuracy.
 It also comes with the Traktor Pro 3 software.

 Maybe the most obvious change is the 4 deck support which is really something amazing to have for the more advanced DJs out there.
 That also helps if you're planning to mix with double drops.
-Coming with this 4 deck supports it also has an EQ for every deck.
+Coming with these 4 deck supports it also has an EQ for every deck.

 With the heftier pricetag and 4 deck support, it also comes with all the extra bells and whistles.
 With some amazing lighting around the jog wheels, an LCD screen, and a full effects section.
-The jog wheels even have a mode where they rotate forward when the tracks is playing.
+The jog wheels even have a mode where they rotate forward when the tracks are playing.